-Your county must meet these requirements to qualify as an Urban County for FYs 2025-27:
+Your county must meet these requirements to qualify for FYs 2026-28:

-- Your county must have an approved Consolidated Plan to receive a grant.
+- 1. Your county must have an approved Consolidated Plan to receive a grant.
 If your county enters into a joint agreement with one or more Metropolitan Cities, your county must submit a Consolidated Plan covering the county and the Metropolitan City(ies).
-By statute, your county must submit its Consolidated Plan by August 16, 2025.
-Failure to do so will result in a loss of CDBG funds for the 2025 program year and termination of your qualification as an Urban County unless Congress extends this deadline by statute. - 2.
+By statute, your county must submit its Consolidated Plan by August 16, 2026.
+Failure to do so will result in: 1) a loss of CDBG funds for the 2026 program year; and 2) termination of your qualification as an Urban County, unless Congress extends the August 16 deadline by statute - 2.
 Meet a population threshold (statutory requirement) - 3.
 Possess "essential powers" in unincorporated areas and participating UGLGs (or execute cooperation agreements with participating UGLGs) - 4.
 Meet all notification requirements for UGLGs and Metropolitan Cities and provide required outgoing letters and response letters to HUD - 5.
 Hold executed cooperation agreements meeting all requirements and/or joint agreements meeting all requirements (legally sufficient agreements) - 6.
 Incorporate any new requirements from HUD into cooperation agreements by revision or amendment (when requalifying) - 7.
 Submit all required documents and meet all deadlines for the Urban County qualification process (when qualifying or requalifying)